 This is my preference for sure, and you don’t get a lot of heat after they cook.
 The hot sauce gives the dry rub something to stick to.
 I rub beef heavier than pork because there’s more fat.
 Aim for about 1/3 cup rub for every six ribs.

-Like any good pit-master, I stick to the basics of kosher salt and black pepper flakes (not freshly ground).
+Like a Texan pit-master, I stick to the basics of kosher salt and black pepper flakes (not freshly ground).
 Unlike pork, beef can handle a higher proportion of salt.
 Aim for equal parts black pepper and salt.

 Take a 1/3 measuring cup.
 Fill it halfway with kosher salt.
 Top it off with pre-ground black pepper.
 Sprinkle at a great height over the short ribs to evenly coat.